slint-ui/slint/README.md

 Rendering backends and styles are configurable at compile time.
 Current there are two back-ends:

  * The `gl` backend uses OpenGL ES 2.0 for rendering.
- * The `qt` backend uses Qt's QStyle to achieve native looking widgets.
+ * The `qt` backend uses Qt´s QStyle to achieve native looking widgets.
 In the future it could also use QPainter.

 ### Tooling